Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Results

 \subsection{Signatures of divisive normalization in the recognition model}

 So far, we have demonstrated that the inductive bias in the generative model contributes to more accurate inference.
-Next, we investigated the recognition model to understand the computations that enable it to accomplish improved inference.
+Next, we investigated how the recognition model is adapted to the inductive bias in the generative model.
+This ultimately promises to contribute to understanding the computational implementation that enables EA-VAEs to accomplish improved inference.

 Contrast-related changes induce a dependency in the joint statistics of linear filters, referred to as bow-tie dependency: pairwise conditional distributions display a characteristic bow-tie shape (\Cref{fig:dn}a).
-As VAEs assume independence of latent variables, we draw inspiration from neuroscience, where divisive normalization was proposed to reclaim independence \cite{schwartz2001natural} (see \textbf{Methods}).
+As VAEs assume independence of latent variables, we draw inspiration from neuroscience, where divisive normalization was proposed to reclaim independence \cite{schwartz2001natural}.

-We trained the divisive normalization model (\Cref{eq:dn}, \textbf{Methods}) on both the standard VAE and the EA-VAE.
+We trained the divisive normalization model (\Cref{eq:dn}, Supplementary \Cref{subsec:div_norm}) on both the standard VAE and the EA-VAE.
 As the scaling variable explains contrast-related changes, we expected that the bow-tie dependency is reduced in EA-VAE.
 To analyze this, we computed the conditional distributions of the responses of latent pairs over natural images (\Cref{fig:dn}a) and calculated the width of the conditional distribution both at low-, and high-level activations of the conditioned latent (\Cref{fig:dn}b).
 High-level activations were characterized by higher variance in both the standard VAE and EA-VAE, but the difference was reduced in the EA-VAE (\Cref{fig:dn}b).
-We found that the reduced bow-tie dependence could be explained by stronger divisive normalization in EA-VAE, as reflected by stronger weights learned by the divisive normalization model (Kolmogorov-Smirnov test: $D = 0.598 \pm 0.153$, \Cref{fig:dn}c).
+We found that the reduced bow-tie dependence could be explained by stronger divisive normalization in the EA-VAE, as reflected by stronger weights learned by the divisive normalization model (\Cref{fig:dn}c).